ediaz13/ediaz13/README.md

 Software Engineer.
 Fullstack Developer.
 ---------------------------------------

-Hi there!
-Thanks for taking a look at my profile!
-I started learning Computer Science 8 years ago!
-At the begining by curiosity (Actually I'm a very curious person).
-I learn some C lenguaje at college.
-Then I started a Codeacademy HTML course in my free time as a hobbie.
-A couple of months later I learn Java and start working as a trainee fullstack developer.
-Since then I've learned a lot more: I just finished the Higher Technician in Information Technology carreer where I've learned about Algorithms and Data Structures, Security, Design Patterns, good practices and more.
-I'm also a person who loves learning watching video tutorials and reading articles.
-In the last 8 years I had a couple of jobs positions inluding backend and fullstack developent.
-I try to improve my skills one project at a time.
+Hello there!
+Thank you for visiting my profile!
+I've been immersed in the world of Computer Science for the past 9 years.
+It all started with my innate curiosity—I've always been a naturally inquisitive person.
+During my college days, I delved into the world of C language.
+As a personal hobby, I also embarked on a Codecademy HTML course in my spare time.
+A few months later, I expanded my knowledge to include Java and began working as a trainee full-stack developer.

+Since then, I've continued to expand my skill set and expertise.
+Recently, I completed a 3 year Higher Technician in Information Technology program, where I gained valuable insights into areas such as Algorithms and Data Structures, Security, Design Patterns, and best practices.
+Additionally, I'm an avid learner who finds great joy in watching video tutorials and reading articles to enhance my knowledge.

+Over the past 8 years, I've held various positions in both backend and full-stack development.
+I believe in constantly striving for improvement, honing my skills one project at a time.

 * 🌍  I'm based in Buenos Aires
 * ✉️  You can contact me at [diazemanuel27@gmail.com](mailto:diazemanuel27@gmail.com)